openbci-archive/_DEPRECATED_OpenBCI-V2hardware/Processing_GUI/readme.txt

 * OpenBCI_GUI is the heavyweight GUI that shows data for 8 (or more!)
 EEG channels.
 It has a traditional time-domain display, a frequency-domain display, and an illustration of a head that lights up based on the intensity of the EEG energy.

 * OpenBCI_GUI_Simpler is a lighter GUI that just shows the data for fewer EEG channels.
-It has a frequency domain plot and a time domain plot.
+It has a frequency domain plot and a time domain / spectrogram plot.